Ann Hardy: Career

 In 1956, Hardy entered the programming field after taking IBM's Programmer Aptitude Test.
 Her official title was System Service Girl, which is equivalent to the position of a current day system engineer.
 Hardy then switched to programming and worked in IBM Research, which was in Poughkeepsie, and then in Ossining, New York.
 She worked at IBM for five years.

 A job on the STRETCH supercomputer project led to an offer to work at the Lawrence Radiation Laboratory in 1962.
 Hardy was one of a team of five who worked on the Livermore STRETCH's Fortran compiler from 1963 to 1966.

 In February 1966, after her husband got a job at IBM in the Bay Area, Hardy got a job at Tymshare, a newly formed time-sharing company in Los Altos, California.
 She worked for Tymshare from 1966 to 1985.

 Hardy worked on some of the first time-sharing systems and computer networks, used by a variety of corporations and government agencies.
 In 1968 she, with her husband Norm Hardy and LaRoy Tymes, first used minicomputers to log onto mainframe computers.
 She eventually rose to vice-president, the first woman in that role.
 Though Hardy was solely responsible for the writing the code for Tymshare's time-sharing product, many of her male colleagues assumed her husband had written the OS.
 It wasn't until she was in the hospital giving birth to her first child, and her coworkers encountered problems that they did not know how to fix, that they began to defer to her as the expert on the system she had written.

 After Tymshare was acquired by McDonnell Douglas in 1984, she left to found KeyLogic, which sold the timesharing hardware and software developed at Tymshare, under a licensing arrangement, until changing market conditions forced its closure in the early 1990s.
 She subsequently co-founded Agorics, which focuses on web-based marketplace applications.

 Hardy's experiences are representative of the state of gendered labor in the field of computing during the mid to late 20th century: despite having technical skills and proving their value as workers, women in computing were continually undervalued as the field rose in power and importance.
 While at IBM, at one point Hardy learned that she was being paid less than one-half of the salary of the lowest ranked man who reported to her.
-As historians like Nathan Ensmenger, Janet Abbate, and Marie Hicks have shown, women programmers were denied credit for their work and historically submerged, leading to an inaccurate view of men's and women's roles in the field.
+As historians like Nathan Ensmenger, Janet Abbate, and Mar Hicks have shown, women programmers were denied credit for their work and historically submerged, leading to an inaccurate view of men's and women's roles in the field.

 In 2004, Hardy retired.
-She currently serves as co-chair of the Software Industry Special Interest Group at the Computer History Museum.
+She served as co-chair of the Software Industry Special Interest Group at the Computer History Museum.